samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

+* Debug monitor set memory bug:
+  * Look at parameters coming in to ff/ff82 when inputting 2000:01
 * HGR -> TEXT does not restore text mode?
 * C01F 80COL yes/no state
 * Border and text colors